rhdtownsend/msg/docs/source/appendices/grid-tools/specint_to_specgrid.rst

 .. option:: <allow_dupes> (optional)

-   Flag governing handling of duplicate grid nodes in the manifest file; set to 'T' to allow duplicates.
+   Flag governing handling of duplicate grid nodes in the manifest file; set to :code:`T` to allow duplicates.

 The manifest file is a simple text file that lists all the :f-schema:`specint` files (one per line) that should be included in the grid.
-The axes and the topology of the grid are automatically determined by the labels attached to each specint file.
-If two files have identical labels, then the one appearing later in the manifest file is used if :option:`<allow_dupes>` is 'T'; otherwise, an error is thrown.
+The axes and the topology of the grid are automatically determined by the labels attached to each :f-schema:`specint` file.
+If two files have identical labels, then the one appearing later in the manifest file is used if :option:`<allow_dupes>` is :code:`T`; otherwise, an error is thrown.